Zooglon/qms/Readme.md

 notes -

-- Roller shutter and solar panel forms are ONLY in repair replace

 - include quote for concrete floor - send to groundworkers

 - set up 'groundworks (earth)' and 'groundworks (concrete)' as supplier option